 We hope to begin renovations in early 2021 and finish by 2022.
 When our project is completed, St Mary’s will be a centre of Arts, Prayer and Transformation with a building open during the week, in the day, with a cafe run by wonderful local partners who currently run a popular local coffee shop.

 The changes to the building and church campus will include an extension which will create an additional entrance into the building, an art gallery/ community meeting space, and church offices; outside, the current car park will be turned into a landscaped public area for pedestrians to enjoy.

 In the church itself, we will take out the pews and replace them with flexible cathedral-style seating which will drastically increase the number and variety of activities we can have in the church.
 A new kitchen will be installed with a serving window for outside customers.
-The current entrance will be preserved, but a glass door will be put in front of it with the existing door open behind it.
+The current entrance will be preserved, but a new glass door will get more light through while keeping the current door in place and open in the day.

 We will install new lighting, movable screens, a new sound system and renovate the two back vestries as meeting spaces.
 The church’s two existing toilets will be renovated and three additional toilets will be added.
 A new door next to the side chapel will make it easier to access the back vestry, and a new staircase will make the gallery more accessible.
 Inconspicuous storage will be added throughout the building to allow us to hide away chairs and tables.
 A new Heritage space will also be added as you walk through the current entrance into the building, providing a museum-calibre display about the history and heritage of the building.
 Outside, the render will be repaired and cleaned and the roof will be repaired.